AllinGaming/pdf_struct_extractor/README.md

 - Web: uses `pdfrx` (WASM).
 Ensure pdfrx web assets are bundled per pdfrx docs when building Flutter web.
 - Output is plain Dart `Map`/`List` suitable for JSON encoding.
 Extend `_paragraphsToBlocks` if you need line/span coordinates.
 - Platforms: Flutter mobile/desktop/web (with WASM configured); Dart VM/CLI also works when Flutter SDK is available.
+- Flutter web note: pdfrx requires WASM assets (PDFium) to be bundled/configured per pdfrx documentation for web builds.
+This package does not bundle them for you.

 ## Publish checklist
 - Update `repository`, `homepage`, `issue_tracker` in `pubspec.yaml` with real URLs.